18 Ghost Towns In Montana [MAP]

 What’s Left?

-The city of Virginia City grew quickly.
-In just a few years, it was thriving with ore miners, prospectors, merchants, saloons, hotels, entertainment venues (including one of America’s first theaters), restaurants and even bakeries.
-The population reached around 2,000 within a year of Virginia City’s founding.
+Virginia City expanded at an astonishing rate, flourishing with ore miners, prospectors, merchants, saloons, hotels, entertainment venues (including one of America’s first theaters), restaurants, and even bakeries.
+The population swelled to around 2,000 within just a year of the city’s founding.

 4. Granite Ghost Town